 For many, a credit card is a financial blessing.
-Not only is it convenient, as it can enable you to purchase things when you want or need them, but can't necessarily afford them at moment, but it can also help you budget responsibly while building credit.
+Not only is it convenient, as it can enable you to purchase things when you want or need them but can't necessarily afford them at the moment, but it can also help you budget responsibly while building credit.
 The bad news is that a credit card can have disastrous effects if you purchase on a whim and don't curb your spending.
 And a credit card in the hands of a teenager may tempt him to use it more for pleasure than necessity.
-It's not that a teen shouldn't have one, but it's best to keep a watchful eye on your account statements if you've designated you teenager as a user.
+It's not that a teen shouldn't have one, but it's best to keep a watchful eye on your account statements if you've designated your teenager as a user.

 One of the major problems with teens having credit cards is that it distorts the value of money.
-Often, card-wielding teens face a misleading choice -- work for a few dollars an hour, or just whip out a credit card to buy what they want.
+Often, card-wielding teens face a misleading choice — work for a few dollars an hour or just whip out a credit card to buy what they want.
 Of course, this "instant gratification" factor rings true for adults as well.
-But teens often don't even grasp the abstraction of credit -- and that eventually you have to earn the money to pay the balance on the card.
+But teens often don't even grasp the abstraction of credit — and that eventually, you have to earn the money to pay the balance on the card.
 Ideally, teens should develop an understanding of money and the value of work before obtaining a credit card.

-One of the reasons why credit card companies target younger people is because they are less likely to pay on time, racking up significant interest.
+One of the reasons credit card companies target younger people is because they are less likely to pay on time, racking up significant interest.
 If you let your teen "charge away" on your account irresponsibly, chances are when she's old enough to get her own account, that irresponsible spending won't stop.
 She'll quickly find herself deep in debt -- and debt is hard to shake.
 High credit accumulation makes it difficult to get loans, budget appropriately, land certain jobs and rent an apartment.

 Credit cards allow you to spend now and worry about the consequences later.
 They can, at least temporarily, put your financial condition out of sight and out of mind.
 While this is a dangerous trap for some financially responsible adults, it can have even more harmful effects on teens.
 Teenagers are still in their formative years and are prone to develop unhealthy habits if you let them.
 The procrastination and laziness that credit cards can create for teens may negatively affect their productivity throughout their lives.
 It's not that credit cards themselves are evil, but it's best for teens to learn responsibility before getting a chance to develop negative habits.